[Disclosure: AgFunderNews‘ parent company AgFunder is an investor in CH4 Global.]

-CH4 Global—which has operations in the US and Australia—tackles the scaling issue with a proprietary land-based production system that cofounder and CEO Dr. Steve Meller claims is significantly more efficient that competitive approaches to growing seaweed for feed supplements.
+CH4 Global, which has operations in the US and Australia, has developed a proprietary land-based production system that cofounder and CEO Dr. Steve Meller claims is significantly more efficient that competitive approaches to growing seaweed for feed supplements.

 “Our profit margins will be in excess of 40% and our COGS (cost of goods) are four- to seven- and in some cases 10-fold lower than anybody else in this space.”

-The seaweed supplements generated at the new facility, which will be operational in the middle of 2024, have already been allocated to three buyers, he said.
-“100% of the output has been aligned with three commercial partners: CirPro, Ravensworth, and a third party soon to be announced.
+The seaweed supplements generated at CH4 Global’s new facility, which will be operational in the middle of 2024, have already been allocated to three buyers, he said.
+“100% of the output has been aligned with three commercial partners.”

-The next facility, phase 2, will be significantly larger, supplying enough feed supplements for up to four million cows, he said.
+The next facility, phase 2, will be significantly larger, supplying enough feed supplements for up to four million cows.

 On methane: “Cows burping is the single largest source of methane globally,* larger than all of the methane emissions from the oil and gas sector.
 So it’s a major problem.
 But it’s also a major opportunity if you happen to have a platform that can reduce it in a cost effective and safe way.
 That’s what we do.”